input-output-hk/lmdb-simple/CONTRIBUTING.md

 ## Formatting

-We use no formatter for Haskell or Cabal files, but try to keep the formatting consistent throughout the repository.
+We enforce no formatter for Haskell or Cabal files, but try to keep the formatting consistent throughout the repository.
+We suggest using `stylish-haskell` and `cabal-fmt` to keep formatting consistent.

 ## Pull requests